Updated: Oct 15

 Instead of the tooth inside the crown getting damaged, the crown itself can be fractured.
 A fractured crown can come in many different forms such as having part of the porcelain chip off.
 In a more severe situation, half of the crown can even fracture off!

-If you sustain a fracture in the tooth cap like the picture above, you will need a new replacement.
+If you sustain a fracture that splits the tooth in half, you will need a new replacement.
 That means you will have to go through the entire procedure again.

 Individuals who grind their teeth at night will put a lot of pressure on their crown.
 When this is done repeatedly night after night, the tooth can become irritated and inflamed.
 This will eventually lead to tooth pain.
 The type of pain you get from teeth grinding will come and go but it'll often feel worse when you wake up in the morning.